 If a breastfeeding infant has diarrhea, continue breastfeeding.
 An infant or toddler should have at least one wet diaper every 4-6 hours.
 If there is a longer period between wet diapers, the child needs more fluids and should be seen by a health care provider.
 Parents and guardians should have a low threshold for seeking medical help if a child in their care experiences vomiting and diarrhea.

 Because several weeks may be required to complete a needed vaccine series, we recommend you come in for the initial appointment at least 4-6 weeks before your departure date.
 You should telephone for an appointment two weeks before that, if possible.
-When this is not possible, we will meet your travel health needs as completely as the time we have allows.

 Before you travel or study abroad it’s important that you understand possible risks to your health and take appropriate precautions specific to your destination overseas.
 You can schedule a travel consultation at the UW Medicine Travel Clinic Hall Health Center prior to your study abroad program or any other world travel.
 Our travel health experts can inform you about: